|

 Emergency situations can last from a day, and in some cases, like a

-big earthquake, can last for weeks.
+big earthquake, can last from weeks to months.

 Priorities are of the utmost importance.